AndrewWPhillips/eggql/README.md

 ### Context Parameters

 For resolvers that may take a long time to run and/or block on I/O you should also provide a **context** parameter.
 In the code below I have added `context.Context` as the 1st parameter of the `Random()` function and added a loop with a call to `Sleep()` to simulate a lengthy process.
-An `context.Context` as the first parameter to the resolver function is handled specially: it's not used as one of the resolver arguments.
+A `context.Context` provided as the first parameter of the resolver function is handled specially: it's not used as one of the resolver arguments, but used for cancellation.

-Using `http.TimeOutHandler()` in the code below means that the context will be cancelled after 2 seconds.
-When the `ctx` parameter is cancelled (after 2 seconds) the function returns (with an error).
+For example, using the `http.TimeOutHandler()` middleware in the code below means that the context will be cancelled after 2 seconds.
+When the `ctx` parameter is cancelled (after 2 seconds) the function detects this (after at most 1 second) and returns (with an error).

 ```go
 type Query struct {